Cognigy/Documentation/docs/ai/empower/knowledge-ai/overview.md

     <img class="image-center" src="../../../../_assets/ai/empower/knowledge-ai/knowledge-source.png" width="100%" />
 </figure>

 Additionally, you can use Source Tags.
-These tags serve to refine the scope of your knowledge search, allowing you to include only the most pertinent sections of the knowledge base and, as a result, improve the accuracy of search outputs.
+These Tags serve to refine the scope of your knowledge search, allowing you to include only the most pertinent sections of the knowledge base and, as a result, improve the accuracy of search outputs.

-To apply these tags, specify them when uploading a source type.
+To apply these Tags, specify them when uploading a source type.
-For the .ctxt format, you must include them in the [source metadata](ctxt.md#source-metadata), while for other formats, you need to specify them within the Cognigy.AI interface when creating a new knowledge source.
+For the .ctxt format, you must include them in the [source metadata](ctxt.md#source-metadata), while for other formats, you need to specify them within the Cognigy.AI interface when creating a new Knowledge Source.

 !!! note "Source Tags"
-    - The maximum number of tags per knowledge source is 10.
+    - The maximum number of Tags per Knowledge Source is 10.
-    - You can add or remove source tags from previously created sources.
+    - You can add or remove Source Tags from previously created sources.

 #### Chunk